BioRDM/SEB-2023-work-with-data/index.md

 ## Requirements

-It is an interactive workshop with hands on exercises, you should bring your laptop with you.
+This is an interactive workshop with hands on exercises, so you should bring your laptop with you.

 We will be using a collaborative notepad at: [https://pad.carpentries.org/SEB-WORK-WITH-DATA-2023-07-05](https://pad.carpentries.org/SEB-WORK-WITH-DATA-2023-07-05)